Theatre / La Traviata

 - Downer Ending: Alfredo manages to track Violetta down, but when he arrives to her side, she's in the last stage of her tuberculosis.

-- Which is actually an improvement on the original novel, in which Marguerite (early version of Violetta) died completely alone and forsaken.
+- Which is actually an improvement on the original novel, in which Marguerite (Violetta's original name) died completely alone and forsaken.

-- Costume Porn: Due to the opera's setting in mid 1800's Paris, Violetta almost always gets at least one fancy gown.
-And I mean really◊, fancy◊.
+- Costume Porn: Due to the opera's setting in Paris, Violetta almost always gets at least one fancy gown: really◊, fancy◊.